amiryeg1/nodejs-lessons/L6-user-authentication/README.md

 now go to www.localhost:3000/login and enter the username and password you signed up with. if the password is correct , you will get a respond which says `login success` else you will end up with the message `invalid name or password`

+*NOTE:this project is developed without using any database . in the next lesson we're going to rebulid the app using mongodb*
 # Dependencies
 - express
   - read express article [here](https://www.npmjs.com/package/express)